matthewhammer/zqm/webshell/README.md

 # ZQM Web Shell

-A Rust-based web console for a Zoom Quilt Maker.
+A Rust-based web shell for ZQM.

 ### Based on example project from wasm-bindgen: _Without a Bundler_